Canada Prime Rates

 Prime Rate in 2018: 3.45% to 3.95%

 Canada's Prime rate in 2018 rose from 3.45% to 3.95% as the Bank of Canada raised its target overnight rate from 1.25% to 1.75%.
-Global economic growth was projected to be strong at 3.75% for the year and Canada's economy ran at near capacity with rising housing markets and high oil prices.
+Canada's economy ran at near capacity with rising housing markets and high oil prices.
 Combined with a lower Canadian dollar, inflation was edging above the Bank of Canada's target of 2%.
 In response to inflation and strong economic growth, the Bank of Canada raised interest rates to keep inflation within their target range.

 Prime Rate in 2019: Stable at 3.95%